 Generally, we apply the Simple Risk-Weight Approach ("SRWA") to our equity investments not subject to the market risk rule, under which a prescribed risk weight is applied to the adjusted carrying value for each type of equity exposure.
 Under the SRWA, the risk-weighted asset amount for each equity exposure is calculated by multiplying the adjusted carrying value of the equity exposure by the applicable regulatory prescribed risk weight.
 For our COLI investments, we use the Full Look-Through Approach ("FLTA").
-Refer to our accounting policies in Note 2 - Update of Significant Accounting Policies in our Q3 2024 Form 10-Q and Note 2 - Summary of Significant Accounting Policies in our 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for information on our equities not subject to the market risk rule, including valuation techniques.
+Refer to our accounting policies in Note 2 - Summary of Significant Accounting Policies in our 2024 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for information on our equities not subject to the market risk rule, including valuation techniques.